ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 SHOW GLOBAL STATUS WHERE Variable_name IN ('wsrep_ready', 'wsrep_cluster_size', 'wsrep_cluster_status', 'wsrep_connected');
 ```

-Once your status looks like the following, you have successfully installed a Galera cluster:
+Once your status looks like the following, you have successfully installed a Galera Cluster:

 ```
 #+----------------------+---------+